OnitiFR/mulch/README.md

 Mulchd will download images on first boot and each time the image is updated by the vendor.

-Mulch requires OpenStack compliant images, and Cloud-Init 0.X is no more supported (see Debian 9 and less are out).
+Mulch requires OpenStack compliant images, and Cloud-Init 0.X is no more supported (so Debian 9 and less are out).

 ![mulch seed](https://raw.github.com/OnitiFR/mulch/master/doc/images/mulch-seed.png)